StarbirdTech/AI-Blueprints/ngc-integration/README.md

 We provide **four distinct sample projects**, each designed for quick and easy use to help you get started efficiently.

+## Repository Structure

+The repository is organized into the following structure:

 ```
 ├── audio_translation_with_nemo_models/
 │    ├── data/                                                                    # Data assets used in the project